A Community Proposal

 $12,000,000,000 divided by the number of shareholders.

-If all 780,995 residents of Seattle participated, the cost per share would be a mere $15,365.02.
+If all 780,995 residents of Seattle participate, the cost per share will be a mere $15,365.02.

 The more people involved, the lower the commitment.